ScottSauers/subtex/README.md

 ◆ → U+25C6

 I have not decided whether to write subtex in Rust or Python.
 I also have not decided on the best way to implement “undo” or automatic file backups.
+All commands will be prefixed by st to avoid conflicts with other programs or shell commands.

 **The ```on``` command**